 Visitors can still see the Soviet graffiti on fire-touched walls after its occupation by the USSR. marked by history, the Reichstag Building was used for propaganda presentations and military purposes during WWII, and it became the main target in the 1945 Battle of Berlin.
 If you’re a history buff or have a love for politics, this is definitely one to add to your Berlin trip itinerary!

 It also grew in popularity among tourists when it was home to the widely-praised Fragen an die deutsche Geschichte (questions to the German history).
 Now regarded as the second most visited landmark in Germany, visiting the Reichstag Building is a must on your Berlin vacation!
-It also has a magnificent glass dome where you can take in spectacular views of Berlin!

 As one of Berlin’s most well-known landmarks, Brandenburg Gate promises a lot!
 This 18th-century monument is built on the former city gate that marked the start of the road from Berlin to Brandenburg’s capital.
 This began the long and eventful history of Brandenburg Gate!